Artuwok/xmlparser/README.md

 3. Persistance of Java enteties in postgresql database.
 Scripts to create db and table are included
 4. Move processed files to output directory

-Pay attention that processing of files are multithreaded and is sceduled with time interval.
+Pay attention that processing of files are multithreaded and is scheduled with time interval.